jasongi/pysongscraper/README.md

 ##How it works
 youtubesongscraper uses pafy and pygoogle to simplify downloading multiple youtube video audio (eg when you want to download a custom playlist.
 It does a google search for the terms you write in edit box and then you can select the youtube video to download.

 Because it uses an old google API, the amount of queries is limited and do too many you may be blocked from the api.
+It also takes a while if you have a big list of songs, I would not recommend doing more than 10 songs at once.

 ##Using the program
 1. Open pysonggui